tagion/tagion/docs/docs/protocols/consensus/HashGraph.md

 Select all witnesses in the previous round and set the voted_yes_mask[node_id]  = 1
 ```

-## Decided witness and round
+## Epoch Decision
+When an round is decided then the node votes for a round.

+### Decided Witness
 A witness is decided if the majority of the witnesses vote yes or no or if the vote is a tie.

+### Deicded Round

-A round is decided if all witnesses in a round are decided.
+1. A round is decided if the number of witnesses in round is in majority and
+when all witnesses in a round is decided.

-If the round is not decided then we wait D round until we have a decision and then we define the round to be decided.
+2. If the round is not decided then if a round is decided after D rounds.

 ## Collection of events.
 If a round is decided with the majority of witnesses having yes votes those events will collect the event for the epoch.